> Skip to content

 Jim Rendon

-Jim Rendon is a senior writer who covers nonprofit leadership, diversity, and philanthropic outcomes for the Chronicle.
+Jim Rendon is senior editor and fellowship director who covers nonprofit leadership, climate change, and philanthropic outcomes for the Chronicle.
 Email Jim or follow him on Twitter @RendonJim.

 ADVERTISEMENT